Age-Related Memory Loss

 - The wisdom and knowledge you’ve acquired from life experience

-What causes age-related memory loss?
+3 causes of age-related memory loss

 - The hippocampus, a region of the brain involved in the formation and retrieval of memories, often deteriorates with age.